Apartment | 2 bedrooms | sleeps 5

 Not far from town, you can swim in absolutely clear, tideless, warm seas.
 Underwater divers, especially, will want to explore the numerous reefs, caves and majestic rock formations.
 The waters offer up multicolored sponges of all shapes and sizes, octopi and an immense variety of other aquatic life.

-The reputation of Bodrum's boatyards dates back to ancient times, and today, craftsmen still build the traditional yachts: the Tirhandil with a pointed bow and stern, and the Gullets with a broad beam and rounded stern.
+The reputation of Bodrum's boatyards dates back to ancient times, and even today, craftsmen are still building the traditional yachts: the Tirhandil with a pointed bow and stern, and the Gullets with a broad beam and rounded stern.
 The latter, especially, are used on excursions and pleasure trips, and in the annual October Cup Race.

 Activities on the Bodrum Peninsula